baldurk/renderdoc/README.md

 [![AppVeyor](https://ci.appveyor.com/api/projects/status/x46lrnvdy29ysgqp?svg=true)](https://ci.appveyor.com/project/baldurk/renderdoc)
 [![Coverity Scan](https://scan.coverity.com/projects/8525/badge.svg)](https://scan.coverity.com/projects/baldurk-renderdoc)

-RenderDoc is a frame-capture based graphics debugger, currently available for Vulkan, D3D11, D3D12, OpenGL, and OpenGL ES development on Windows 7 - 10, Linux, and Android.
+RenderDoc is a frame-capture based graphics debugger, currently available for Vulkan, D3D11, D3D12, OpenGL, and OpenGL ES development on Windows 7 - 10, Linux, Android, and Nintendo Switch&trade;.
 It is completely open-source under the MIT license.

 If you have any questions, suggestions or problems or you can [create an issue](https://github.com/baldurk/renderdoc/issues/new) here on github, [email me directly](mailto:baldurk@baldurk.org) or [come into IRC](https://kiwiirc.com/client/irc.freenode.net/#renderdoc) to discuss it.